The stage plays of Bernard J Taylor are performed around the world. Production Info.

 -“A Question of Murder is very disturbing.
 Very dark and Twilight Zone.
 It was seriously disturbing, but intriguing.
 No matter how uncomfortable I got I had to keep reading to find out what happened.
 Great writing.”
 You can see a shorted version of the play as performed at the Hudson Guild Theatre in Manhattan in August, 2017, on Youtube: https://www.youtube.com/watch?v=kRJtpSbfui4&feature=youtu.be

 HAUNTED is a Hitchcock-style psycho thriller adapted from a movie I made in 2005 (https://www.amazon.com/s/ref=nb_sb_noss?url=search-alias%3Dmovies-tv&field-keywords=Evil+Residue+bernard+j+taylor) starring Kristin Ruhlin (star of She Wants Me with Charlie Sheen, Josh Gadd and Hillary Duff and other movies – see http://www.imdb.com/name/nm2176475/?ref_=nv_sr_2).
 Newlyweds Eddie and Janine buy a house in the country.
 The house has been untenanted for a few years and the furniture of the previous owner are covered with dust sheets.
 They learn that the house was owned a couple who are now dead.
 Then they learn disturbing learn disturbing facts about the house’s history.
 Things come to a head one night when an explosive incident leads to an exposure of the true nature of events.
+This is also available as a screenplay.

 APPALACHIAN GHOSTS: A writer arrives in the Appalachian foothills to connect with a younger woman he has met through the Internet.
 She lives in a remote woodland home, where she tries to limit his contact with the outside world.
 He experiences visions of her dead relatives (including her sadistic mother) and learns about two murders and an apparent suicide in the house.
 Becoming increasingly claustrophobic and unnerved by the ghosts, the man flees at the first opportunity.
 But she has a way of getting him back, whether he likes it or not.
-The play ends with her putting her plan into action.(Based on something that actually happened to me).
+The play ends with her putting her plan into action.(Based on something that actually happened to the author).

 THEATRE FOR SCANDAL is a comedy loosely inspired by Sheridan’s School for Scandal.
 It involves a group of actors who begin to spread rumors that one of the most flamboyantly gay members of their group is secretly straight.
 The character of Anthony Hamilton has the potential to become iconic, while confounding stereotypes when he plots to wreak vengeance on a macho stud who has betrayed a female friend.